expectopatronm/Paint-by-Numbers-Generator/README.md

   - Right column: Full color key for all clusters.
 - **Pages 2+:**
   - Left: One progress frame (darks, mids, neutrals, etc.).
   - Right: A frame-specific key showing **only the clusters used in that frame**, with their recipes and swatches.

+### Legend Improvements
+- **Wrapped text** prevents long recipes from overlapping the figures.
+- **L\*** and **value tweak** hints are displayed for each cluster, ensuring clarity when clusters share the same mix.
+- Component swatches are shown in a consistent palette order.

 This makes the PDF usable both as an **overall map** and as a **step-by-step workbook**.